-627 - HUMAN DEVELOPMENT & RELATIONSHIPS
+627 - HUMAN DEVELOPMENT & RELATIONS HIPS

 Description: The focus of this class is on physical, emotional, social, and intellectual development from middle childhood through old age of the human life cycle.
-Units may include friendship, bullying, communication, brain development, healthy relationships within dating and marriage, sexuality, parenting decisions, parenting styles, balancing work and family, crisis, grief, middle age, old age, and death.
+Units may include adolescent challenges, decision making, communication, human sexuality, parenting styles, middle age, old age, and death.
 Course activities may include an opportunity to work with children and adults at various stages of the life cycle.
-Prerequisites: Grades 10-12